AlbertaBeef/pyClimbAnnotate/README.md

 Annotation Tool for Climbing Videos

 # Demo
-For a demo of the status of the project, refer to the follwoing videos on YouTube:
+For a demo of the status of the project, refer to the following videos on YouTube:
 [![pyClimbAnnotate Demo](https://img.youtube.com/vi/CQ2Il_q6Xrs/0.jpg)](https://www.youtube.com/watch?v=CQ2Il_q6Xrs)